Jack-Anstey/Interactive-Portfolio/README.txt

 This is my personal portfolio.

-All of this code is open source and wholly created by myself.
+Besides CSS transition animations, all code is from myself and was built from scratch.

 It is fine to use my code, just let me know and add a link to the repository in your web application.